binghe/Acrobat-Actions/README.md

 ## Acrobat® Plugin

-Certain useful tasks are impossible to write in JavaScript, because Adobe didn't expose the related APIs at JS level.
-In this case, the work can be done by writing plugins in C. One such plugin is in the `Plug-ins` folder.
+Some PDF tasks are impossible to implement in JavaScript, because Adobe didn't expose the related APIs to JavaScript level.
+In this case, the work can be done by writing plugins in C/C++.
+One such plugin is provided in the `Plug-ins` folder (for manipulating PDF bookmarks).

-## JavaScripts
+## Rure JavaScript code

-JavaScript files can be directly put into Acrobat's "JavaScripts" folder.
+JavaScript code can be directly put into Acrobat's "JavaScripts" folder when initializing Acrobat.
 Usually they creates new menu entries or toolbar buttons, and they are superior than custom actions as JS code can provide user-defined icons, see `Highlights.js` for my first such work.